Make your artificial intelligence systems comply with the Privacy Act 2020 before the Privacy Commissioner asks questions you cannot answer

 HR and recruitment technology

 Using AI to screen candidates, assess performance, or make employment decisions?
-You're processing sensitive personal information and making automated decisions that significantly affect individuals - the highest-risk scenario under privacy law.
+You are processing sensitive personal information and making automated decisions that significantly affect individuals.
+This is the highest-risk scenario under the Privacy Act 2020.
+New Zealand organisations using AI in human resources need robust compliance frameworks to manage both privacy and employment law obligations.

 Frequently asked questions